jarviscanada/jarvis_data_eng_KevinShimotakahara/hadoop/README.md

 # Hive Project
-The image below is a complete screenshot of the Zeppelin Notebook created for this project, and contains all results, complete with annotations.
+The image below is a complete screenshot of the Zeppelin Notebook created for this project and contains all results, complete with annotations.

-Essentially in this notebook, we imported a large file containing half a century's worth of World Development Indicator data into our HDFS, and used Apache Hive to create table schema for it, so it could be queried with HQL commands.
-A couple business questions were answered, e.g. finding out the largest percentage growth in GDP in a single year each country experienced in recent history, in addition to the year it occurred.
+In this notebook, we imported a large file containing half a century's worth of World Development Indicator data into our HDFS and used Apache Hive to create a table schema for it, so it could be queried with HQL commands.
+A couple of business questions were answered, e.g. finding out the largest percentage growth in GDP in a single year each country experienced in recent history, in addition to the year in which it occurred.
 We also explored how to properly import CSV data using OpenCSVserde and views; ways to improve query speeds with Hive partitions and use of the Parquet column-oriented binary file format; and the difference in query performance between Hive and Spark.